Naxs-me/COSPEX/README.md

 ## Uses of *COSPEX*:
 Developers rely on code documentation to understand the functionality of the code snippet.
 However, manually creating and maintaining the documentation is effort-intensive and prone to errors.

-*COSPEX* aids developers to automatically generate summaries of the *Python* code snippets dynamically.
+*COSPEX* aids developers to automatically generate explanation of the *Python* code snippets dynamically.

 With the help of *COSPEX*, developers can summarize the code snippet at hand from the editor environment itself.
 *COSPEX* also presents information of the data-flow inside a method to the users.